lgmoneda/lgmoneda.github.io/_posts/2023-01-25-relevance-revolution-knowledge-work.md

 	<a href="../../../images/rel-rev/reuse-3.jpg" name="Reuse code 3">
 		<img  style="width:550px;margin:10px" src="../../../images/rel-rev/reuse-3.jpg"/>
 	</a>
-	<figcaption> I've tried to do the same with an open source library </figcaption>
+	<figcaption> I've tried to do the same with an open source library which is not as large as TensorFlow and PyTorch, but the result was not good.
+However, I believe there is way more internal data about this library than external.</figcaption>
 </figure>

 </div>